gwmtm/weaving-an-empire-audio-guide/stops/1-en.md

 Inka empire encompassed diverse groups of people with their own languages, customs, and highly developed art forms.
 In Andean society, textiles played a critical role in all aspects of life.

-After conquering this vast terrain, the Inka centered their empire in Cusco and used textiles, especially clothing, as the primary means of communicating cultural identity and political status among its subjects.
+After conquering this vast terrain, the Inka centered their empire in Cuzco and used textiles, especially clothing, as the primary means of communicating cultural identity and political status among its subjects.
 The Inka controlled the materials for textile making, along with the weaving expertise needed to make clothing in specialized techniques.